ahull002/SB_mini_project_azure_hdinsight/.ipynb_checkpoints/README-checkpoint.md

 In this mini-project, I will use Apache Spark for Azure HDInsight.
 After provisioning a Spark cluster, I will use the Microsoft Azure Storage Explorer to add a Jupyter Notebook to the cluster.
 I will then use the notebook to explore and analyze Walmart stock data.

+__Goal:__
-The goal is to experience creating and utilizing Spark clusters, provisioning them with Azure, and getting a working overview to Spark data analytics.
+The goal here is to experience creating and utilizing Spark clusters, provisioning them with Azure, and getting a working overview to Spark data analytics.

 __Exercises:__
 * Exercise 1: Create a Spark Cluster on HDInsight